iAdramelk/blog/content/blog/2020-01-17-january-20-dvc-heartbeat.md

   </section>
 </a>

--**Ideas for data scientists to level up their code** Machine learning engineer Andrew Greatorex posted a blog called “Down with technical debt!
+**Ideas for data scientists to level up their code** Machine learning engineer Andrew Greatorex posted a blog called “Down with technical debt!
 Clean Python for data scientists.”
 Andrew highlights something we can easily relate to: the “science” part of data science, which encourages experimentation and